Alforoan/FullStackApi/README.md

 `project_title`: FullStackApi

+`project_description`:
+- Uses Auth0 and Stripe for Log in and payment
-`project_description`: User is able to add cards to the shopping cart, log in and out, filter products by different categories (price, name, type), and more.
+- User can add products to the shopping cart and remove them
+- User can filter products by different categories

 <p align="right">(<a href="#readme-top">back to top</a>)</p>